-Given the changes to the tax code over the past few years, it is reasonable to ask what the benefits of solar energy are within the current context.
+Given the changes to the tax code over the past few years, it is reasonable to ask ‘are solar panels worth it?’ and look into the benefits of solar energy.
 Here are some important answers to the burning questions about solar panels for your home.

 These days, what is the lifespan of solar panels?